t-smift/scheduler/README.md

 Created by Taylor Smith as part of the Lighthouse Labs full-time web development bootcamp program.

-## Screenshots of the finished project
+## Screenshots of the Finished Project

 ## Setup
 Clone this repository on to your local device.